Skip to Content

 Although small, the market is a perfect spot for a quick stop before you embark on your upcoming walk.

-Related read: Have more time to play with?
-See my guide to 1 day in Dublin or 3 days in Dublin
+Related reads: Have more time to play with?
+See my guides to 3 days in Dublin, 5 days in Ireland or one week in Ireland

 13:30: Tackle the Howth Cliff Walk